viktorRot/ariva-download-price/README.md

 ```

 ## Period of information
-The period of the price information can be set in the URL set in:
+The period of the price information can be set in the URL:
 ```
 $DOWNLAOD_URL
 ```